tsunglung/ShinhuGasFee/README.md

 # Setup

-You need to grab two tokens.
+You need to grab one token.
+If your get problem with https_result is 500, you need to generate new token because Shinhu Gas web was already changed.

 **1. Basic steps for grabbing**